bhupeshmarine/Remote_Sensing_Deep_Learning/README.md

 code/: This directory contains the code I used to preprocess the data, train and test the machine learning models, and generate the final results. data/: This directory contains the raw and processed data used in the project. results/: This directory contains the results of my experiments, including the final model and evaluation metrics.
-README.md: This file provides an overview of the project and describes how to replicate my results.
+README.md: This file provides an overview of project and describes how to replicate my results.